 What are the potential health benefits of being vegan?

 The Academy of Nutrition and Dietetics advises that appropriately planned vegan diets are healthful, nutritionally adequate, and may provide health benefits for preventing and treating certain diseases.

-Additionally, it confirms that plant-based diets are appropriate for all life cycle stages and athletes.
+Additionally, they confirm that plant-based diets are appropriate for all life cycle stages, and athletes.
 Furthermore, the academy points out that vegans have a lower risk of certain health conditions and chronic diseases.

 The following sections look more closely at the health benefits of a vegan diet.

-A review of findings from Adventist studies indicates that vegetarian diets show a lower risk for cardiometabolic diseases and some cancers, while also offering additional protection against the following outcomes:
+Older Adventist studies in 2014 indicate that while vegetarian diets show a lower risk for cardiometabolic diseases and some cancers, vegan diets offer additional protection against the following outcomes: